About Angharad

 - The Classical Source

 Praised for a voice of “great lyric beauty” (Gramophone), Welsh mezzo-soprano Angharad Rowlands is a Rising Star of the Orchestra of the Age of Enlightenment for 2025-27.
-A graduate of the Royal Academy of Music, she studied under Raymond Connell and Iain Ledingham and was generously supported by the Carr-Gregory Trust, the Norman Ayrton Award, and the Josephine Baker Trust.
-Angharad is a 2024 International Handel Singing Competition finalist and the winner of both the 2025 LCS Leach Award for Singing and the 2022 Richard Lewis/Jean Shanks Award Song Prize.
+A graduate of the Royal Academy of Music, she was generously supported by the Carr-Gregory Trust, the Norman Ayrton Award, and the Josephine Baker Trust.
+Angharad is the winner of both the 2025 LCS Leach Award for Singing and 2022 Richard Lewis/Jean Shanks Award Song Prize, and a 2024 International Handel Singing Competition finalist.

 In recital, Angharad regularly collaborates with Sholto Kynoch at the Oxford International Song Festival, and has performed at Leeds Song, International Lied Festival Zeist, Handel Hendrix House, and Wigmore Hall.